Ethical Dos & Don’ts

 The School Ethics Act defines "school officials" as board members, charter school trustees, school administrators, and officers and professional staff of the New Jersey School Boards Association.
-In addition, a "member of the immediate family" is defined as the spouse or dependant child of a school official residing in the same household.
+In addition, a "member of the immediate family" is defined as the spouse or dependent child of a school official residing in the same household.

 School officials are encouraged to consult with their board attorney on the impact of Policy Guideline #1 on their Workshop activities.